airalab/learning-center/en/lesson_4_wallet.md

 Don't forget to send some ETH to the builder (0.01 ETH).

-Add the `ShareSale` to the contracts list.
+Add `ShareSale` to the contracts list.
 Get the created `ShareSale` contract address in the `Aira BuilderShareSale` -> `Latest Events` list.

 Abi: